 Cauliflower is a healthy food.
 It’s full of fibre and antioxidants and is believed to be an anti-cancer food.
 Not only is it healthy, but it’s filling and versatile too.

-In fact, although many people don’t realise it, cauliflower’s one of the most versatile vegetables there is.
+In fact, although many people don’t realise it, cauliflower’s one of the most versatile vegetables out there.

 And the most famous cauliflower dish?

-And if you loved eating cauliflower cheese, then you’ll love this.
+And if you use to love eating cauliflower cheese, then you’ll probably love this too, even though it is different, of course.

-And if you didn’t love traditional cauliflower cheese, then you’ll still love this!
+And if you’ve never loved traditional cauliflower cheese, then you’ll still love this!

 Because while this reminds me of cauliflower cheese, I’d be lying if I said it were the same.
 And to be honest, I used to enjoy making cauliflower cheese more than I liked eating it.
 Everyone else liked eating it, so I enjoyed making it!